blues/accelerators-cellular-connected-electronic-kiosk/web-app/README.md

 ## Upload the ZIP to a cloud

-This new ZIP file for the kiosk needs to be uploaded to a repository where the Notehub can get to it via HTTP.
+This new ZIP file for the kiosk created in the previous section needs to be uploaded to a repository where the Notehub cloud can access it via HTTP.
 For this example, an [Amazon Web Services S3 repo](https://aws.amazon.com/s3/) was used.

 ### Create new S3 bucket